PEAK EXPERIENCES OF JOMOLHARI YAKTSA TREK

 Alternatively, immerse yourself in the heart of local culture by spending time with the locals at their homestays, where you can experience their everyday life, traditions, and warm hospitality.
 This unique opportunity allows you to bond with the community, savor authentic home-cooked meals, and gain deeper insights into their customs.
 Whether indulging in luxury or embracing local living, both options promise enriching experiences that will make your journey truly unforgettable.

-Bhutan Druk Sustainable Trek
+Druk Path Trek

 DRUK PATH TREK

-Snowman Trek Sustainable Bhutan
+Legendary Snowman Trek

 LEGENDARY SNOWMAN TREK (I)

-Bhutan Sustainable Dagana Trek
+Dagana Trek

 DAGANA TREK

-Bhutan Gangkar Puensum Trekking
+Gangkar Puensum Trek

 GANGKAR PUENSUM TREK